javascript-tutorial/server/README.md

 # Dev mode

-If you'd like to edit the server code, *not* the tutorial text (assuming you're familiar with Node.js), then there are two steps to make that easy.
+If you'd like to edit the server code (assuming you're familiar with Node.js), *not* the tutorial text, then there are two steps to make that easy.

 First, run the command that imports (and caches) the tutorial: